sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   sites.
 This allows you to handle multiple sites with one ASM database.
 A number of site-specific reports are available in the repository.

+* Format telephone numbers according to my locale: When leaving fields containing phone numbers, if the numeric portion is the correct length, format them according to your locale.
+Eg: US numbers become (XXX) XXX-XXXX

 * When displaying person names in lists, use the format: In movement books, donation books, the waiting list, etc. when showing person names, ASM can use different formats if you want surname first for sorting, etc.